Vargasavour Recipes

 Instructions

-• Make a small cut on the top of the peaches.
+• Make a small cut on the top of each peach.

-• Put them in a bowl of ice water.
+• Transfer the peaches immediately to a bowl of ice water.

-• Peel the skins off with a knife.
+• Let them cool briefly, then peel off the skins with a knife.

 Notes